sinhasagar507/market-sentiment-analysis/README.md

 # Analyzing-Financial-News-Headlines
-Sentiment Classification using Keyword-based approach and Point of Mutual Information(PMI)
+Sentiment Classification using Keyword-based approach and Point of Mutual Information - PMI